Skip to content

 Publication: Antibody validation: a view from the mountains

 Abstract.
-Validation of antibodies and other protein binders is a subject of […]
+Validation of antibodies and other protein binders is a subject of pressing concern for the research community and one which is […]

 September 27, 2018December 30, 2019Research publication